opendatasoft/ods-documentation/docs-en/source/theme/intro.rst

 ~~~~~~~~~~

 If changing colors is not enough and you'd like make deeper changes, you'll have to write your own CSS.
 Luckily this tab
-enables you to input you own style rules.
+enables you to input your own style rules.
 These will be applied on top of OpenDataSoft's default rules and have
 precedence over them.

 .. image:: intro__stylesheet.png